heig-vd-dai-course/heig-vd-dai-course/12.01-http-and-curl/01-course-material/PRESENTATION.md

 Most APIs are based on HTTP and exchange data in JSON format, the most used format for APIs.

----
+### API design (2/2)

-JSON is an easy to read and write format for humans.
-It is also easy to parse for computers.
+JSON is an easy to read and write format for humans and to parse for computers.

 Example of a JSON document: